John Adams' Nativity oratorio 'El Nino' gets colorful staging at the Met

 “This is the one place in the piece where John and Peter chose to take us out of the centuries-old story and within a few gunshots of music catapult us into the 20th century,” Bullock said.
 “It’s like, how many times do we need to keep telling these stories of genocide and of sacrifices of precious human lives in order for all of us to say we’re not going to continue on in this cycle of violence against each other.”

-Blain-Cruz and Bullock are both making their Met debuts with this production as are bass-baritone Davon Tines, and conductor Marin Alsop.
+Blain-Cruz and Bullock are both making their Met debuts with this production as are bass-baritone Davóne Tines, and conductor Marin Alsop.

 Alsop, who has long conducted Adams’ orchestral works, finds “El Nino” distinct from many of his other compositions.

-Note: This story was first published April 18, 2024, and was updated on April 19, 2024, to correct the name of bass-baritone Davóne Tines.